-If you have your heat running and can count one of the following issues true, your house is cold because you have a problem with heat delivery.
+If you have your heat running and can count one of the following issues true, your house gets cold quickly because you have a problem with heat delivery.

 - Your vents or radiators aren’t giving off much heat.

 - Home has oddly cold rooms.

 While insulating your home from the freezing temperatures outside helps keep the heat inside, the heat needs to be delivered first.
 Ranging from free to pricier home upgrades, we hope one of these solutions works for you so you can figure why your house is so cold even with the heating on.

 Seal up your leaky ductwork